bincode-org/bincode/readme.md

 ### What is Bincode's MSRV (minimum supported Rust version)?

 Bincode 2.0 is still in development and does not yet have a targetted MSRV.
 Once 2.0 is fully released the MSRV will be locked.
 After this point any changes to the MSRV are considered a breaking change for semver purposes.

+### Why does bincode not respect `#[repr(u8)]`?

+Bincode will encode enum variants as a `u32`.
+If you're worried about storage size, we can recommend enabling `Configuration::with_varint_encoding()`.
+This option is enabled by default with the `standard` configuration.
+In this case enum variants will almost always be encoded as a `u8`.

+Currently we have not found a compelling case to respect `#[repr(...)]`.
+You're most likely trying to interop with a format that is similar-but-not-quite-bincode.
+We only support our own protocol ([spec](https://github.com/bincode-org/bincode/blob/trunk/docs/spec.md)).

+If you really want to use bincode to encode/decode a different protocol, consider implementing `Encode` and `Decode` yourself. `bincode-derive` will output the generated implementation in `target/<name>_Encode.rs` and `target/<name>_Decode.rs` which should get you started.